There's something dying inside us, in this modern world saturated with speed and distractions.

 The differences are not so much in the purpose as in the way it is approached.

-Others assume the crossing desire, emotion and connection as paths to consciousness.
+Others embrace the journey through desire, emotion, and connection as pathways to consciousness.

 It is in this second, deeply embodied lineage that the Kaula way.